zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ### API info

 REST services can provide multiple APIs.
 Add API info parameters for each API that your service wants to expose on the API ML.
+These parameters provide information for API (Swagger) documentation.
 The following snippet presents the information properties of a single API:

 ```